Ood2088/msc_thesis/README.md

 Final pdf document

 ## #20220704_msc_thesis.R
-R script for all statistical/psychometric analyses.
+R script for all statistical/psychometric analyses

+## #20220701_colloquium
+Beamer presentation at research group colloquium

 _Note_.
-Due to privacy reasons, the data is unavailable.
+Due to privacy reasons, the dataset is unavailable.